 I do this because I freakin' love it.

-Disclaimer - I tend swear a lot when I'm excited.
+Disclaimer - I tend to swear a lot when I'm excited.
 If I start dropping F-bombs and muttering to myself while we are off shooting, it's a good sign.

 I consider myself first and foremost a documentarian and observer and I think the best images inevitably derive from the moments in between moments (a fleeting glance, a subtle interaction) and best tell the real story of a day, a person, a relationship.